Lab Test

 Clinical Utility

-• Pneumococci have approximately 83 antigentically specific capsular polysaccharides that confer type-specific immunity.
+• Pneumococci have approximately 83 antigenically specific capsular polysaccharides that confer type-specific immunity.
 S. pneumoniae is the most common cause of otitis media and pneumonia is children less than 2 years old.
 Geriatric patients and those at high risk (cardiopulmonary and liver disease, recent splenectomy) are also susceptible to pneumococcal infections.

 • The diagnosis and management of patients with chronic recurrent infections often requires an assessment of the patient's immune status.
 This includes evaluations for various immunoglobulins (IgG; IgG subclasses 1,2,3,and 4; IgA; IgM; and IgE) and tests of the patient's antibody-forming capacity when challenged with appropriate vaccines (diphtheria, tetanus, influenzae, polyvalent pneumococcal vaccine).
 Antibody concentrations can be used to determine the immune status of individuals previously immunized with the pneumococcal vaccine.
 A poor immune response to the pneumococcal-specific antigens may be indicative of a humoral immune defect.